 Audience & Capacity

-Open to all graduate students in any discipline who have not previously taken a quarter-long d.school course, as well as postdoctoral fellows, if space allows.
+Open to all graduate students in any discipline who are interested in design thinking as a methodology for interdisciplinary collaboration and have not previously taken a quarter-long d.school course.
+This is not a product or service design class.
 Space is limited to 32.

 By participating fully in this course, you will: